-7. For your SAFETY, at registration competitors must provide to the organisers a SMALL EMERGENCY RUCKSACK containing an sleeping bag weighing a minimum 800 grams and an orange type, heavy duty, emergency 'Survival Bag'.
-This rucksack will be re-issued to the competitor at Check Point 5: Bridge of Orchy Hall (60 miles) and must be carried to the Finish in Fort William.
-Please note your emergency rucksack MUST also have capacity for you to transfer ALL essential items listed in point 5 when you arrive at Bridge of Orchy check point.
+7. For your SAFETY, at Registration competitors must provide to the organisers a SMALL EMERGENCY RUCKSACK containing a sleeping bag weighing a minimum 800 grams and an orange type, heavy duty, emergency 'Survival Bag'.
+This rucksack will be re-issued to the competitor at Check Point 2: Kingshouse (23 miles) and must be carried to the Rowardennan Check Point at 68miles .
+Please note your 'emergency rucksack' MUST also have capacity for you to transfer ALL essential items listed in point 6 above, when you arrive at the Kingshouse Check Point.

 8. BEFORE THE RACE all competitors must read all of the information contained in this website.
 Please take quality time to read, learn and prepare accordingly.
 It will increase your chances of success on race day.
 It also helps to ensure the spirit of fairness to all, one team approach and respect to others.